pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 ### <a id="upgrade"></a> (Optional) Update buildpacks between Tanzu Application Platform releases

-You can update buildpack dependencies outside of upgrading Tanzu Application Platform, but VMware recommends that you simply upgrade Tanzu Application Platform when possible instead.
+You can update buildpack dependencies outside of upgrading Tanzu Application Platform, but VMware recommends that you upgrade Tanzu Application Platform when possible instead.
+Each Tanzu Application Platform release version includes a tested set of buildpacks.
+If you consume a buildpack from VMware Tanzu Network that is not packaged and tested in a Tanzu Application Platform release, it might introduce errors.

 1. Sign into [VMware Tanzu Network](https://network.tanzu.vmware.com/) so that the image can be retrieved from the registry.

 1. Select the required buildpack in the [Tanzu Buildpacks documentation](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-index.html).
 Select `full` or `lite` dependencies.
 Scroll to the Docker command, and copy the buildpack image URL for use in the next step.

-1. Run:
+2. Run:

     ```console
     imgpkg copy -b BUILDPACK-IMAGE-URL --to-repo ${INSTALL_REGISTRY_HOSTNAME}/${INSTALL_REPO}/tbs-deps/BUILDPACK-LANGUAGE